JoyRichardson/Living-in-Nashville/README.md

 * We found several datasets as noted above and began testing to determine the features we would use.

-* We each took a dataset to work with as part of our joined dataset.
+* We each took a dataset to work with as part of our joined dataset and they are uploaded to the Database branch.